SevketYALCIN/blog/src/pages/blog/create-your-blog-using-gatsby-v2-beta/index.md

 ---
-title: "How to create your blog using GatsbyJS (V2 Beta)"
+title: "Create your blog using GatsbyJS (v2 beta)"
 date: "2018-07-21"
 tags: ["GatsbyJS", "React", "GraphQL", "Markdown"]
 ---

-I recently found out about [GatsbyJS](https://www.gatsbyjs.org/) after they announced Gatsby V2 Beta.
-Having a blog and posting about stuff I work on has been on my to-do list for too long, so I decided to build a blog using Gatsby!
-This first post is a step-by-step guide on how I built this blog.
+I recently found out about [GatsbyJS](https://www.gatsbyjs.org/ "GatsbyJS website") after they announced GatsbyJS V2 Beta.
+Having a blog and posting about stuff I work on has been on my to-do list for too long, so I decided to build a blog using GatsbyJS!
+This first post is a step-by-step guide on how I built this blog using the v2 beta.

 ## GatsbyJS

-Gatsby is a JavaScript web framework that lets you build fast websites and automatically optimizes them using modern web performance ideas (e.g. [PRPL Pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/)).
+GatsbyJS is a JavaScript web framework that lets you build fast websites and automatically optimizes them using modern web performance ideas (e.g. [PRPL Pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/ "PRPL Google")).

-Gatsby is really simple, the configuration is handled by the framework and the plugins.
+GatsbyJS is really simple, the configuration is handled by the framework and the plugins.
 All you have to do is:
-- Build your website using [React](https://reactjs.org/) components
+- Build your website using [React](https://reactjs.org/ "ReactJS website") components
-- Pull your data from any source into your pages using [GraphQL](https://graphql.org/)
+- Pull your data from any source into your pages using [GraphQL](https://graphql.org/ "GraphQL website")
 - Build an optimized website as static files ready to be deployed using the Gatsby CLI

-You can find Gatsby's features in detail [here](https://www.gatsbyjs.org/features/), compared to popular alternatives.
+You can find Gatsby's features in detail [here](https://www.gatsbyjs.org/features/ "GatsbyJS features"), compared to popular alternatives.

 ### Plugins

 Plugins are Node.js packages that implement Gatsby APIs.
 They enable you to easily add features to your Gatsby app such as: setup Sass, adding Typescript, etc.

-Gatsby has a large set of plugins, take a look at the [Plugin Library](https://www.gatsbyjs.org/plugins/).
+GatsbyJS has a large set of plugins, take a look at the [Plugin Library](https://www.gatsbyjs.org/plugins/ "GatsbyJS plugin library").

 ### Starters

 When creating a new site, you can optionally specify a starter to base your new site on.

-There are 3 official starters and many others maintained by the community, you can find the list [here](https://next.gatsbyjs.org/docs/gatsby-starters/#gatsby-starters).
+There are 3 official starters and many others maintained by the community, you can find the list [here](https://next.gatsbyjs.org/docs/gatsby-starters/#gatsby-starters "GatsbyJS starters").

 In this tutorial, we are going to use the `gatsby-starter-blog` official blog starter since it is already configured with all the necessary plugins to get your blog started.

 ### Markdown

-This blogpost is a [Markdown](https://en.wikipedia.org/wiki/Markdown) file that has been transformed into a page programmatically.
+This blogpost is a [Markdown](https://en.wikipedia.org/wiki/Markdown "Markdown wikipedia") file that has been transformed into a page programmatically.
 It looks like this:
 ```md
 ---
 title: "How to create your blog using GatsbyJS (V2 Beta)"